 - Does the agency offer assistance with medical and living expenses while I am making an adoption plan?

 Assistance with medical and living expenses is available through many agencies.
-Your caseworker will tell you how your agency can help you in your particular circumstances.
+The agency you choose will tell you how this is handled.

 Health Insurance, medical care, baby items, financial aid, and housing may be available to you should you decide to parent.
 During your first appointment, Citrus Pregnancy Center will provide you with a list of resources based on your needs.

 Citrus Pregnancy Center does not provide birth control, as it is not 100% effective against unwanted pregnancy or sexually transmitted disease.
-Factoring individual circumstances, we will refer patients to consult with their family physician to discuss contraceptives.
+Depending on individual circumstances, we may refer you to consult with your family physician or other medical professional.